 - Practical and emotional support and advice for parents

-Ms Gill Larsen is our Attendance Officer and is at the main gate every morning.
+Ms Gill Larsen is our Social Inclusion Officer and is at the main gate every morning.

-Mrs Amanda Patmore is our Chair of Governors with responsibility for Safeguarding.
+Mrs Rona Lucas is our Governors with responsibility for Safeguarding.

-Mrs Christine Jones (Deputy Safeguarding Lead / SENco Manager)
+Mrs Christine Jones (Deputy Safeguarding Lead / SEN Team)

 We are all parents and know how to support young families so children can make the best progress whilst at school.